 The Star City also rings in the New Year at Archer Park with local musicians and our own unique countdown, as the Prestonsburg Star rises over the crowd at midnight.
 During the rest of the year, Archer Park is a gathering place for families and visitors, with several pavilions to reserve for events, a playground, indoor skating rink and a fountain and flag tribute honoring Floyd County veterans.

 Happy Holidays from all of us here in Prestonsburg.
 We look forward to celebrating this special season with you!

 If you go

 The Archer Park Christmas Lights Display is located at 66 Archer Park Road in Prestonsburg.
-The lights come on at sundown and stay on until 10:30 p.m.
-Make an evening of it and have dinner at one of our outstanding local restaurants, or shop at one of our downtown boutiques!
+The lights come on at sundown and stay on until 10:00 p.m.
+Make an evening of it and have dinner from one of our outstanding local restaurants, or shop at one of our downtown boutiques!